10 Best Hamams in Istanbul + Where to Eat After Your Bath

 At this point, your attendant will leave you to relax for about 15 minutes.
 The idea is that you begin to sweat everything out and your skin softens.
 When you’ve completely relaxed, your attendant will pop back in and guide you to the göbektaşı.
 You’ll lie there with the peshtemal, and the attendant will splash some warm water upon you.

 They’ll then begin washing and scrubbing you.
 If you’re new to the experience, it may feel a little uncomfortable.
-However, the kese – like a loofah – helps remove all the dead skin, dirt, and grime that even a body scrub can’t reach.
-If you’ve paid for anything extra, like a short neck massage, you’ll find it’ll happen then.
-(If you have purchased a longer massage, they usually take you to another massage room when you are done with the Turkish hammam experience)
+However, the kese (it works like a loofah) helps remove all the dead skin, dirt, and grime that even a body scrub can’t reach.
+If you’ve paid for anything extra, like a short neck massage, it’ll happen then.
+(If you have purchased a longer massage, they usually take you to a separate massage room once the hamam ritual is done.)

-You’ll be dowsed in soapy suds and given a foam massage.
-(1-2 minutes long) Think of it as a big bubble bath.
-Then you’ll be led to the marble basins.
-At that point, your attendant will wash you down with cold water.
+You’ll be dowsed in soapy suds and given a foam massage, one to two minutes long.
+Think of it as a big bubble bath.
+Then you’ll be led to the marble basins, where your attendant will wash you down with cold water.
 When all is done, your attendant will leave you to relax for as long as you wish.
-At this point, you’ll realize that manner in which the ray of light hits the steam is somewhat surreal.
+At this point, you’ll notice the way the light hits the steam, and it’s worth lingering for.

 Are we done yet?

-When you’ve had enough, you can make your way to the soğukluk (cooling room), which will have toilets and showers, and you’ll provide with a fresh, dry peshtemal.
+When you’ve had enough, you can make your way to the soğukluk (cooling room), which will have toilets and showers, and you’ll be given a fresh, dry peshtemal.
 Some luxury hamams in Istanbul also have pools and jacuzzis that you can use for free.

 When all is done, you’ll be offered refreshments such as Turkish tea or sherbet.
-Do not skip this step.
-Aside from tipping your attendants, you must allow your body to recover.
-Your body must go back down to its natural temperature.
-You can feel free to stay as long as you wish.
-The whole experience will have you feeling so clean that you’ll feel like a new person!
+You can stay as long as you wish, and the whole experience will have you feeling so clean that you’ll feel like a new person.

 What to wear at the hamam?

 If you’ve opted for the self-service route, you’ll need to bring pretty much everything from soaps to towels.
-(Most hammams do not offer self-service nowadays) However, if you’re opting for the traditional experience, you only need to bring a spare set of underwear and bikini/swimwear to wear after you’ve dried off.
-Most hamams in Istanbul will provide you with all the materials you might need (peştamal, slippers, towels, and shampoo and soap) during your hamam stay.
+(Most hammams do not offer self-service nowadays.)
+However, if you’re opting for the traditional experience, you only need to bring a spare set of underwear and bikini or swimwear to wear after you’ve dried off.
+Most hamams in Istanbul will provide all the materials you might need (peştamal, slippers, towels, shampoo, and soap) during your stay.

-You will be expected to be covering the bottom bikini part of your body in the hamam at all times.
+You will be expected to cover the bottom bikini part of your body in the hamam at all times.
 It is usually acceptable to be half-naked inside.
 However, if you feel uncomfortable, you can always bring a bikini or swimming trunks.
 Some hammams provide bikinis too.

 1. Kılıç Ali Paşa Hamamı

 Kılıç Ali Paşa Hamamı is named after the sailor who commissioned the most famous architect of the Ottoman era.
 Initially created to serve those in the Ottoman navy, the idea was that this hammam would still be standing centuries after it was built.
-It’s known for its magnificent dome, perhaps the largest in all of the hammams in Istanbul.
-However, the service of its current occupants is just as extraordinary and it is one of the best hamam in Istanbul.
+It’s known for its dome, perhaps the largest in all of the hammams in Istanbul, and the service today lives up to the building.

-The moment you enter, you’ll be greeted with a warming glass of sherbet while your guide explains the process to you.
-You may find your eyes wandering the awe-inspiring beauty of the décor.
+The moment you enter, you’ll be greeted with a warming glass of sherbet while your attendant explains the process.
+Give yourself a minute to look up before you head in.

 Kılıç Ali Paşa is a rare example of a hammam that allows your children to accompany you for half the price.
-When you’re done, you can enjoy something delicious to eat at the café while you relax.
-Further, you can buy gifts from the souvenir shop near the entrance.
-It’s the perfect spot to purchase sesame or goat’s milk soap for a friend.
+When you’re done, you can eat something at the café on site while you relax, and the souvenir shop near the entrance sells sesame and goat’s milk soap if you want a gift to carry home.
+If the café is not enough, the hamam sits in Tophane, a short walk from the restaurants of Karaköy.

-Just beware: reservations are recommended and the hammam is available during the morning and noon for the ladies and the afternoon and night for the gents.
+Just beware: reservations are recommended, and the hammam is open during the morning and noon for the ladies and the afternoon and night for the gents.

 You can read more about their pricing and make a booking at Kılıç Ali Paşa Hamamı here.